 The offer of securities to the public.

-The admission to listing on a regulated market.
+The admission to trading on a regulated market.

 When a public offer is being made at the same time as an admission to trading on a regulated market is sought, a prospectus is required unless an exemption to both obligations exists.

-The key exemptions (some of which may be combined) include offers:
+The key exemptions for public offers (some of which may be combined) include:

-Solely addressed to qualified investors (which is now defined as professional clients within the meaning of Directive 2004/39/EC on markets in financial instruments (MiFID)).
+Offers solely addressed to qualified investors (which is defined as professional clients within the meaning of Directive 2004/39/EC on markets in financial instruments (MiFID)).

-Addressed to fewer than 150 natural or legal persons (other than qualified investors) in each EU/EEA state.
+Offers addressed to fewer than 150 (this means to a maximum of 149) natural or legal persons (other than qualified investors) in each EU/EEA state.

 Where securities are issued by credit institutions licensed for deposit taking business or by issuers, the shares of which are already listed at an organised market and the subscription price for all securities offered does not exceed EUR5 million.